South African type MP1 tender

 The South African type MP1 tender was a steam locomotive tender.

 The Type MP1 tender first entered service in 1912, as tenders to the Class 12 4-8-2 Mountain type steam locomotives which were acquired by the South African Railways in that year.

 Manufacturers

-Type MP1 tenders were built between 1912 and 1925 by Baldwin Locomotive Works, Beyer, Peacock and Company, Henschel & Son, J.A.
-Maffei, North British Locomotive Company, Robert Stephenson and Company and Vulcan Foundry.
+Type MP1 tenders were built between 1912 and 1925 by Baldwin Locomotive Works, Beyer, Peacock & Company, Henschel & Son, JA Maffei, North British Locomotive Company, Robert Stephenson & Company and Vulcan Foundry.

 The South African Railways (SAR) placed 46 Class 12 Mountain type locomotives in service between 1912 and 1921.
 The locomotive and tender were designed by D.A.
 Hendrie, who had been appointed as the first Chief Mechanical Engineer of the SAR upon its inception in 1910.
 The Class 12 was the first locomotive design to originate from the newly established SAR and was acquired to haul coal between Germiston and Witbank.
 The Type MP1 first entered service as tenders to these locomotives.